Support for learning and school attendance

 The support given to the student must be flexible, based on long-term planning, and adjustable when the student's need for support changes.
 Different forms of support are used both individually and to complement one another.
 Support is made available for as long as necessary and to the extent that the student needs.

-The three levels of support for learning and school attendance are general, enhanced and special needs support.
+The three levels of support for learning and school attendance are general, intensified and special support.
 Of these, a student can only receive one level of support at a time.
 The different forms of support are remedial instruction, part-time special needs education, school assistant services and special aids.
 With the exception of special needs education based on a decision for special needs education, all the different types of support can each be used at all three levels of support.

 General support